LinuxLab-ESGI/Secure-GRUB-2/README.md

     Finally don't forget to update GRUB'configuration :
     `sudo update-grub2`

-    > update-grub2 is actully doing `grub-mkconfig -o /path/to/grub.cfg`
+    > update-grub2 is actually a symbolic link that executes `grub-mkconfig -o /path/to/grub.cfg`

-    Now evrey time you want to boot using GRUB or edit the boot process, it will ask you a login/password.
+    Now every time you want to boot using GRUB or edit the boot process, it will ask you a login/password.

 > :warning:
 > If we can boot a live USB/disk on our machine and the partition **/boot** is not encrypted we can easily modify the GRUB configuration to bypass what we did before.